ray-project/ray/doc/source/cluster/kubernetes/user-guides/logging.md

   :::

   :::{tab-item} KubeRay
-  Set environment variable `RAY_LOG_TO_STDERR` to `1` in the Ray container of each Ray Pod.
+  Set the `RAY_LOG_TO_STDERR` environment variable to `1` in the Ray container of each Ray Pod.
-  See this [example YAML file](https://gist.github.com/kevin85421/3d676abae29ebd5677428ddbbd4c8d74) as a reference.
+  Use this [example YAML file](https://gist.github.com/kevin85421/3d676abae29ebd5677428ddbbd4c8d74) as a reference.
   :::